Child Relocation Lawyers in Naples, FL

 The factors which the court considers to determine if the move is in the child’s best interest include:

-How to Respond to Parental Relocation in Florida
+How to Effectively Respond to a Relocation Petition in Florida

 Have you been served with a Petition for Dissolution of Marriage requesting relocation?
 Or a Petition to Establish Paternity requesting relocation?
 Relocating with a minor child who lives in the State of Florida currently is governed by Florida Statutes 61.13001.
 It contains very specific details that must be followed in order to comply with the Legislature's requirements to keep your son or daughter here in Florida.